leanprover/fp-lean/functional-programming-lean/src/getting-to-know/types.md

 #eval {{#example_in Examples/Intro.lean onePlusTwoType}}
 ```

-Here, `Nat` is the type of _natural numbers_, arbitrary-precision
+Here, `Nat` is the type of _natural numbers_, which are arbitrary-precision unsigned integers.
-unsigned integers.
 In Lean, `Nat` is the default type for non-negative
 integer literals.
 This default type is not always the best
 choice.
 Because `Nat` can't represent negative numbers, subtraction
 returns `0` when the answer would have otherwise been negative.
-For
+After
-instance,
+all, there is no maximum `Nat` to underflow to!
+For instance,

 ```Lean
 #eval {{#example_in Examples/Intro.lean oneMinusTwo}}